Household-Management-101.com

 To help you with this use your printable Christmas gift list that I have created, which helps keep track of both the gifts you want to buy and also your Christmas gift budget at the same time.

-Also, eat and drink ahead of time, and get enough rest the night before if you are getting up really early, so you are not exhausted and feeling bad while doing your shopping.
+Also, eat and drink ahead of time, and get enough rest the night before if you are getting up really early, so you aren't exhausted and feeling bad while doing your shopping.
 After having a fun Thanksgiving Day you want to avoid day after Thanksgiving stress too!

 Tell Me How This Week's Challenge Is Going For You